ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-11-19-building-the-shower-frame.md

 I spent a lot of time think about building a shower or not.
 I had a spacious bathroom without a shower in my [previous van]({% post_url 2017-01-11-my-future-mobile-office %}) that wasted a lot of space.
 I couldn't even wash myself in the bathroom because I used it as a storage room.
 The outdoor shower that I built in June, 2017 turned out to be useless, too.
 I only used it about five times in one year.

 I didn't really need a shower when I was in the open countryside.
 There were lakes, rivers or the sea.
 I only felt a need for a shower when I stayed in cities.
-However, it was kinda awkward to take an outdoor shower in a crowded city center.
+However, it was a little awkward to take an outdoor shower in a crowded city center.
 I usually took showers in public pools, gyms or at my friends' places when I visiting cities.
 It worked, but wasn't ideal.
 I wanted to be more independent.

 ## Designing my multi purpose shower